b0sc/first-contributions/README.md

 ## ABOUT BOSC

-BOSC(Birendra Open Source Community) is a student-run organization at Birendra Multiple Campus that aims to promote open source culture among students.
+BOSC(Birendra Open Source Club) is a student-run organization at Birendra Multiple Campus that aims to promote open source culture among students.
 We are a group of students who are passionate about open source and want to help others get started with open source.

 ---